 The barbell exercises are arranged vertically by difficulty.
 At the top are the simplest exercises that are the easiest to learn and master.
 As you move further down the table, the exercises become increasingly difficult, requiring more strength and/or skill to perform.

 Click on any illustration for a quick video demonstration of that exercise.
 We hope you enjoy this infograph and spend some time learning these barbell exercises.
 We spent many hours putting this together, so please share it!
-You might also enjoy the Periodic Table of Bodyweight Exercises, the Periodic Table of Suspension (TRX) Exercises, the Periodic Table of Dumbbell Exercises, the Periodic Table of Kettlebell Exercises, the Periodic Table of Exercise Ball Exercises, the Periodic Table of Resistance Band Exercises, and the Periodic Table of Stretching Exercises.
+You might also enjoy the Periodic Table of Bodyweight Exercises, the Periodic Table of Suspension (TRX) Exercises, the Periodic Table of Dumbbell Exercises, the Periodic Table of Kettlebell Exercises, the Periodic Table of Exercise Ball Exercises, the Periodic Table of Resistance Band Exercises, the Periodic Table of Stretching Exercises, or the Periodic Table of Yoga Poses.